taskcluster/taskgraph/docs/concepts/transforms.rst

 --------

 To begin, a kind implementation generates a collection of tasks; see :doc:`loading`.
-These are Python dictionaries that describe "semantically" what the task should do.
+These are Python dictionaries that describe semantically what the task should do.

 The kind also defines a sequence of transformations.
 These are applied in order